microsoft/fluentui/packages/react-components/react-timepicker-compat-preview/stories/TimePicker/TimePickerBestPractices.md

 ### Do

-- Use freeform to allow users to enter and select a time that is not in the list of options.
+- Use `freeform` to give users the flexibility to input and select a time that may not be present in the predefined options.
-- Use TimePicker with `Field` component to provide a label and error message.
+- Use TimePicker within `Field` component to ensure an accessible label and error message are provided.